 Purchase or build trellises from lumber.

-You can get design of trellises or a knack for woodworking, from woodworking.
-They have all the latest designs for folding trellises that can be stored each season as well as more creative designs.
+If you have money to purchase trellises or a knack for woodworking, there are designs for folding trellises that can be stored each season as well as more creative designs.
 You can also install large trellises in front houses or over patios.

 Some people also repurpose old junk into awesome trellises.
 Things like iron bed frames and gates, old umbrella frames, and old antennas are great for climbing plants.